Luis-S-1/fiusshhoneypot/docs/FIU_Honeypot_HowToInstall.md

 then cd into FIUsshhoneypot

-from there do
+from there install the project with:

 mvn clean install

 then run the project with

-mvn exec:java -Dexec.mainClass="com.FIU.sshhoneypot.SSHHoneypot"
+./run.sh
+(This script will compile AND run the project)

 On your client terminal (the 'primary' pc that tries to ssh into the honeypot) you may have to run